A noun

 Example:

-A noun or pronoun that follows main verb 'be' in a question comes in front of 'be' in a noun clause.
+pronoun that follows main verb 'be' in a question comes in front of 'be' in a

 Example: